AngusKenny/BO-TPOT/README.md

 The `STOP_GEN` parameter can be used if an additional point in the `TPOT-BASE` should be compared (e.g., after 80 generations to measure any improvements gained by `TPOT-BO-S`), or can be set to `None`, if not required.

 If pairwise statistics are required, the `CONFIDENCE_LEVEL` can be set between 0 and 1 to determine the confidence level for win/tie/loss (e.g., 0.05 for a confidence level of 5%).

+### Footnotes:
+[^1]: This covers all methods developed for the "Hybridizing TPOT with Bayesian Optimization" paper, by Kenny et al., submitted to GECCO 2023.
+Future developments will be available at the aTPOT suite GitHub (link to be provided).